 &lt;sup>32We can also look at the distance to the closest two or three training centers, but doing so does not change our results.
-Since it is the closest training center's distance that matters, we use that for the remaining analysis.
+Since it is the closest training center's distance that matters, we will stick with that for the remaining analysis.